 — Joseph Campbell

 We call reality a construct of just two factors, but they are not the only portals of experience.
+So, space and time are factors of ordinary existence, but they do not apply to our perception of non-ordinary states.

 ” If we do not or cannot experience anything outside of the fields of time and space.
 Kant calls this “the aesthetic forms of sensibility.”
 In India, they call it Maya.
 Maya is that which transforms that which is transcendent of the manifestation into a broken-up world.